dennisdevio/milestone-project-2/README.md

 To create a pleasant "light and airy" feel of the website the color theme is white and the font color is a type of gray rather than a standard black font color.
 The headings font style is set to 'Noto Sans KR' and the paragraph text font style is set to 'Open Sans' which both contribute to that light and airy feel I was after.

 Furthermore the logo is an animated sun which I think adds to that light and happy feeling and the name of the website comes from the sun god in ancient greek mythology which I found quite fitting to go with the theme.

+To make the website responsive I initially set out to use CSS Grid but after running into problems with it and not fully understanding it yet, I decided to go with Bootstrap instead to be able to meet the deadline, since I have prior experiece with it.

 ## Features